rafalschmidt97/skelvy-utilities/README.md

 - [Mobile apps (Android and iOS) - Ionic 4 and Angular 8](https://github.com/rafalschmidt97/skelvy-client)
 - [Website - Wordpress](https://github.com/rafalschmidt97/skelvy-website)

+## Graphics

+You can find all photoshop projects, logos, flyers, different social media documents and more within [docs/graphics](docs/graphics).

 ## Development

 Current state of development is available to see on [trello](https://trello.com/b/MCzNyRJf).